ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 ## Quick start guide

 1. You need linux operationg system, ruby, rake, pandoc and latex system.
-2. download this repository and uncompress the files.
+2. download this repository and uncompress the file.
 3. change your current directory to the top directory of the source files.
 4. type `rake html` to create html files.
-The files are created under `html` directory.
+The files are created under the `docs` directory.
 5. type `rake pdf` to create pdf file.
-The file is created under `latex` directory.
+The file is created under the `latex` directory.

 ## Prerequisites

 - Linux operationg system.
-The programs in the repository has been tested on Ubuntu 21.04.
+The programs in this repository has been tested on Ubuntu 21.04.
-- Download the files in this repository.
+- Download the files in the repository.
 There are two ways to download.
   1. Use git.
 Type `git clone https://github.com/ToshioCP/Gtk4-tutorial.git` on the command-line.
   2. Download a zip file.
-Click on the code button (green button) in the top page of this repository.
+Click on the `Code` button (green button) on the top page of the repository.
 Then, click "Download ZIP".
 - Ruby and rake.
 - Pandoc.
-It is used to convert markdown to html and latex.
+It is used to convert markdown to html and/or latex.
 - Latex system.
 Texlive2020 or later version is recommended.
 It is used to generate pdf file.

 ## Github flavored markdown

-When you see [gtk4_tutorial github page](https://github.com/ToshioCP/Gtk4-tutorial), you'll find the contents of `Readme.md` below the list of files.
+When you see [gtk4_tutorial github repository](https://github.com/ToshioCP/Gtk4-tutorial), you'll find the contents of the `Readme.md` file.
 This file is written in markdown language.
-A markdown file has `.md` suffix.
+Markdown files have `.md` suffix.

 There are several kinds of markdown language.
 `Readme.md` uses 'github flavored markdown', which is often shortened as GFM.
-Markdown files in the `gfm` directory also written in GFM.
+Markdown files in the `gfm` directory are written in GFM.
 If you are not familiar with it, refer to the page [github flavor markdown spec](https://github.github.com/gfm/).

 ## Pandoc's markdown

-This tutorial also uses another markdown -- pandoc's markdown.
+This tutorial also uses another markdown -- 'pandoc's markdown'.
 Pandoc is a converter between markdown, html, latex, word docx and so on.
-This type of markdown is used to convert markdown to html and latex.
+This type of markdown is used to convert markdown to html and/or latex.

 ## Src.md file

 Src.md file has ".src.md" suffix.
 The syntax of .src.md file is similar to markdown but it has a special command which isn't included in markdown syntax.
 It is @@@ command.
-The command starts with a line that begins with "@@@" and it ends with a line "@@@".
+The command starts with a line begins with "@@@" and ends with a line "@@@".
 For example,

     @@@include